ratt-ru/QuartiCal/docs/source/options.rst

 Options
 =======

-This page details available options.
-However, invoking ``goquartical`` or ``goquartical help`` should be preferred as it will always be up-to-date.
+This page details all the available options.
+This information is also available on the command line by invoking ``goquartical`` or ``goquartical help``.
 The following is broken up by configuration section.

 .. note::